-IT 2685 contains depreciation rates - accelerated rates and broadbanded rates - which you should only use for plant that was acquired before 11.45am (by legal time in the ACT) on 21 September 1999 or by certain small business taxpayers before 1 July 2001 - see Accelerated depreciation on page 8.
+Taxation Ruling IT 2685 contains depreciation rates - accelerated rates and broadbanded rates - which you should use only for plant that was acquired before 11.45am (by legal time in the ACT) on 21 September 1999 or by certain small business taxpayers before 1 July 2001 - see Accelerated depreciation on page 8.

 Because the Commissioner often reviews his determinations of effective life, the determined effective life for a particular asset may change during an income year.
-You need to work out which version of the schedule accompanying TR 2000/18 to refer to for a particular asset's determined effective life.
+You need to work out which version of the schedule accompanying Taxation Ruling TR 2000/18 to refer to for a particular asset's determined effective life.